Trump's proposal to break budget deadlock falls flat | New Country 923

 Trump later tweeted: “Democrats are kidding themselves (they don’t really believe it!) if they say you can stop Crime, Drugs, Human Trafficking and Caravans without a Wall or Steel Barrier.
 Stop playing games and give America the Security it deserves.
 A Humanitarian Crisis!”

-Meanwhile, the impact of the shutdown — the longest ever — continued to ripple across the nation as it stretched into its 32nd day Tuesday.
+Meanwhile, the impact of the shutdown, the longest ever, continued to ripple across the nation as it stretched into its 32nd day Tuesday.
+The previous longest shutdown was 21 days in 1995-96, when Bill Clinton was president.

 The screeners, who have been working without pay, have been citing financial hardship as the reason they can’t report to work.
 Even so, the agency said it screened 1.78 million passengers Sunday with only 6.9 percent having to wait 15 minutes or longer to get through security.